plepisnew/pogulum_java/README.md

 Entities are saved to a local DB by sending a POST request to the corresponding endpoint.

 # Web endpoints:
-/home - HTML template: cip link -> video source
+/home - HTML template: clip link -> video source

 TODO:
 -fix cors
 -fix black magic (.split("-social-preview") working only 50% of time)

 TRY:
--given username (or id), list clips according to params (view count, date, first-after, game etc) -select clips and use downloadFile(combineFiles(files)) to get the final mp4
+- given username (or id), list clips according to params (view count, date, first-after, game etc)
+- select clips and use downloadFile(combineFiles(files)) to get the final mp4